Hermit0220/Discord-IP-Logger/README.md

 # Discord-IP-Logger

-This is a Python IP logger I made that sends the IP's to a Discord webhook.
+This is a Python IP logger that forwards IP's to Discord webhooks.

 # Features